diptiman-mohanta/diptiman-mohanta/README.md

 **Interested in collaborating?** I'm always excited to work on:
 - 🔬 **Research Collaborations** - Joint papers and projects
-- 💡 **Innovative Ideas** - Novel approaches to signal & Image processing
+- 💡 **Innovative Ideas** - Novel approaches to signal & image processing
 - 🤝 **Open Source** - Contributing to impactful projects

 </div>